czl9707/notes-n-writings/as/developer/blog/decorator_design_pattern.md

 ---
 cover_url: https://zane-portfolio.s3.us-east-1.amazonaws.com/DecoratorPatternCover.png
-tags:
+tags: [pattern, python]
-  - python
-  - pattern
 title: "Code like an Onion: The Decorator Pattern"
 description: An introduction to the Decorator Design Pattern, which helps manage cross-cutting concerns by wrapping your core functionality like an onion🧅.
+created_date: 2025-07-05
+last_modified_date: 2025-08-14
 ---

 When cutting an onion, the knife slices through layer after layer, and finally reaches its core.
 The **Decorator Pattern** provides us a way of writing code just like cutting through an onion, not in the way of tearing 😢.